Kubectl Plugin

 Usage:

-kubectl cnpg logs cluster <clusterName> [flags]
+kubectl cnpg logs cluster CLUSTER [flags]

 Using the -f option to follow:

-kubectl cnpg report cluster cluster-example -f
+kubectl cnpg report cluster CLUSTER -f

 Using --tail option to display 3 lines from each pod and the -f option to follow: